Julien-Cohen/CoqTLTactics/README.md

   * Several proofs of properties of those transformations, both structural and semantic.
   * Several models instances of the given metamodels.
   * Several examples of transformations computed by the engine on those models.
-* Run [make html] to build a navigable HTML version of the source code.
+* Run `make html` to build a navigable HTML version of the source code.
+HTML code is generated in the `html` directory.

 Try your own transformations:
-* If you have an ECore file mymetamodel.ecore you want to translate into a CoqTL metamodel, run [make mymetamodel.v] .
-(This generator is not a contribution of this work.)
+* If you have an ECore file mymetamodel.ecore you want to translate into a CoqTL metamodel, run `make mymetamodel.v` .
+(That generator is not a contribution of this work.)
-* To explore the construction of a model transformation, add your files in the [_CoqProject] file and run [./compile.sh].
+* To explore the construction of a model transformation, add your files in the `_CoqProject` file and run `./compile.sh`.

 ## Contributors and Previous Publications